AnjayGoel/anjaygoel.github.io/_posts/2024-05-12-Flutters-Cross-Platform-Dependency-Hell-Part-II.md

 In the last blog post, I highlighted how flutter includes all the platform-specific implementations in the dependency tree even when you don't target those platforms.
 Thus causes unnecessary dependency conflicts.
-In this post, I will show another issue about how flutter handles native dependencies, particular in iOS.
+In this post, I will show another annoying issue about how flutter handles native dependencies, particular in iOS.

 If you add the following packages in your project and do a `flutter pub get`: